-437-001-0700 Recordkeeping and Reporting.
+437-001-0700 Recording Workplace Injuries and Illnesses.

 (1) Purpose.
-This rule requires employers to record and report work-related fatalities, injuries and illnesses.
+This rule requires employers to record work-related fatalities, injuries and illnesses.

-Note: Recording or reporting a work-related injury, illness, or fatality does not assign fault to anybody, does not prove the violation of an OSHA rule, nor establish the employee's eligibility for workers' compensation or other benefits.
+Note: Recording a work-related injury, illness, or fatality does not assign fault to anybody, does not prove the violation of an OSHA rule, nor establish the employee's eligibility for workers' compensation or other benefits.